SiteGround WordPress Hosting Review – Plus Which Hosting Plan To Choose?

 Here are the results from the Load Impact tests for the two sites…

-According to the Load Impact test results, the SiteGround entry-level StartUp plan did a pretty good job of hosting the WordPress website with the relatively heavyweight Avada theme installed.
+According to the Load Impact test results, the SiteGround entry-level StartUp plan did a good job of hosting the WordPress website with the heavyweight Avada theme installed.

-Although, as the green line on the graph above shows, the loading times were a little erratic as the number of simultaneous virtual users increased.
-However, the site never became unresponsive as the numbers went up.
+As the blue line on the graph above shows, the response times were a little erratic as the number of simultaneous virtual users increased.
+However, it wasn’t until the number of simultaneous virtual users reached around 130 that the site became unresponsive.

-As the test results suggest, if you don’t expect more than 50 visitors to be accessing your site at the same time on a regular basis, then the StartUp plan should be able to handle your audience without much difficulty.
+So, if you don’t expect more than 130 visitors to be accessing your site at the same time on a regular basis, then the StartUp plan should be able to handle your audience without much difficulty.

 Therefore, if you’d like your WordPress website to be able to handle large numbers of users or surges in traffic, the GoGeek plan would be a good investment.